What Makes a Good Slot Site?

 Lack Of Nasty Surprises In The Small Print

 No-one likes unpleasant surprises in the small print and therefore it is always important to check the terms and conditions before accepting any offer.
-Here are some of the things you might find and unfortunately even the best slot and casino sites can have one or two of these issues.
+Here are some of the things you might consider to be dealbreakers and unfortunately even the best slot and casino sites can have one or two of these issues.

 - Excessive wagering requirements